-- Sworn and health staff are responsible for taking appropriate URGENT action in recognizing and responding to an incarcerated person's emergency medical needs. - Staff shall discuss what "responding with urgency" means and give facility specific examples of observable sense of urgency (i.e., quickly responding to a partner's request for assistance, immediately assessing an unresponsive victim and beginning life saving measures, etc.)
+- 1. Sworn and medical staff are responsible for taking appropriate URGENT action in recognizing and responding to an inmate's emergency medical needs. - 2.
+Staff shall discuss what "responding with urgency" means and give facility specific examples of observable sense of urgency (i.e.; quickly responding to a partner's request for assistance, immediately assessing an unresponsive victim and beginning life saving measures, etc.)

-Review Date: 04-15-2024
+Review Date: 01-21-20

-Response to Life-Threatening and Medical Emergencies - Topic #22
+Response to Life Threatening and Medical Emergencies - Topic #22

-B. RESPONDING TO LIFE-THREATENING EMERGENCIES
+B. RESPONDING TO LIFE THREATENING EMERGENCIES

 - 1. Define "Code Blue" A code blue is generally used to indicate the need for resuscitation or IMMEDIATE medical attention.
 This includes, but is not limited to cardiac arrest, respiratory arrest, drug overdose, and trauma emergencies. - 2.
-Upon the discovery of a "Code Blue," the first on scene shall assess the victim's conditions. - a.
-Check victim's circulation, airway, and breathing (CABs).
+Upon the discovery of a "code blue," the first on scene shall assess the victim's conditions. - a.
+Check victim's airway, breathing, and circulation (ABCs).
 If the victim is not breathing and does not have a pulse, initiate cardiopulmonary resuscitation (CPR) using a barrier device (refer to last page for ratios). - b.
 To facilitate CPR, lay victim flat on their back on a sturdy surface. - c.
-Without leaving the victim, call/radio for activation of emergency medical services (911), additional sworn staff, and health staff. - d.
-If opioid overdose is suspected, initiate naloxone administration. - e.
-Direct someone to retrieve an automated external defibrillator (AED) and bag valve mask. - f.
-Use the AED and bag valve mask as soon as they become available. - g.
+Without leaving the victim, call/radio for activation of emergency medical services (911), additional sworn staff, and medical staff. - d.
+If opioid overdose is suspected, initiate naloxone administration - e.
+Direct someone to retrieve an automated external defibrillator (AED). - f.
+Use the AED as soon as it becomes available. - g.
 Switch to two-person CPR if additional help has arrived. - h.
-Continue CPR until relieved by health staff or the paramedic emergency response team.
+Continue CPR until relieved by medical staff or the paramedic emergency response team.